-Peruse all of our tips on the following topics to reduce your energy use!
+Peruse all of our tips on the following topics to reduce your energy use at home - and help us cut our community's carbon footprint.
 Click the + to expand each menu and explore tips, tricks and resources.
-This information was originally developed as part of the pilot round of our Energy Smart Challenge.

 Understand Your Energy Use

 Saving energy is easier when you first understand where and how you use it!
 The resources below will help you get started.

 Know Where You Stand: Understand your Energy Bill and Energy Use Patterns

 Begin by logging on to your energy provider’s online account and reviewing your energy usage over the last year, or however long you’ve lived in your current home.**